The Crusades (1935 film)

 The Crusades is a 1935 American historical adventure drama film directed and produced by Cecil B. DeMille for Paramount Pictures, loosely based on the life of King Richard I of England during the Third Crusade, and his marriage to Berengaria of Navarre.
 The film stars Henry Wilcoxon as Richard, Loretta Young as Berengaria, and Ian Keith as Saladin, along with C. Aubrey Smith, Katherine DeMille, Joseph Schildkraut and Alan Hale Sr. in supporting roles.

 The film premiered in New York City on August 21, 1935, and went into general release on October 25.
-It was a critical and commercial success, earning nominations for Best Foreign Film at the 3rd Venice International Film Festival, and an Academy Award for Best Cinematography (Victor Milner).
+It was a critical and commercial success, earning nominations for Best Foreign Film at the 3rd Venice International Film Festival, and an Academy Award nomination for Best Cinematography (Victor Milner), which it lost to Hal Mohr's work on A Midsummer Night's Dream.

 Plot

 The film takes many of its elements and main characters from the Third Crusade, which was prompted by the Saracen capture of Jerusalem and the crusader states in the Holy Land in A.D.
 1187.
 The character of King Richard the Lionheart is a man of action but little thought.
 A hermit from Jerusalem arrives in Europe and starts gathering support for a Crusade.
 The hermit convinces a number of European rulers to travel to Jerusalem in order to bring the Holy City into Christian hands.
 Richard enlists in order to avoid an arranged betrothal to the King of France's sister, Princess Alice of France, but is followed by the Countess on the Crusade.
 A plot is laid against Richard's life by his brother Prince John and Conrad, Marquis of Montferrat.
 En route to the war, Richard meets Berengaria, Princess of Navarre.
 In order to get food for his men, Richard reluctantly marries her in exchange for her father's cattle and grain.
 Berengaria is forced to accompany Richard to the Holy Land.

 During the Crusaders' attempts to get past the walls of Acre, the allies assemble in conference, but in disarray.
 Richard receives word that his brother John has seized the throne of England.
 Richard's ally, Philip II of France, is enraged at Richard's rejection of his sister Alice, but Richard defies Philip and the other troubled allies by proclaiming Berengaria Queen of England.
 The Christian leaders meet in parley with the Muslim Sultan and leader Saladin.
 Saladin is struck by Berengaria's beauty and bravery in supporting her husband.
 However, he rejects any truce with the Crusaders, and declares that the arrogant Richard will "never pass the gates of Jerusalem."